Genie (feral child): Nonverbal communication

 In contrast to her linguistic abilities, Genie's nonverbal communication continued to excel.
 She invented her own system of gestures and pantomimed certain words as she said them, and also acted out events which she could not express in language.
 Initially she would only draw pictures if someone asked her to, but during her stay with the Riglers she began to use drawings to communicate if she could not explain something in words.
-In addition to her own drawings she often used pictures from magazines to relate to daily experiences, and for reasons the scientists never determined especially did so after encountering things that frightened her.
+In addition to her own drawings she often used pictures from magazines to relate to daily experiences, and for reasons the scientists never determined she especially collected pictures of things that frightened her.
 Sometime during mid-1972, Marilyn observed that a magazine picture of a wolf sent her into a terror, after which the Riglers asked her mother if she knew a possible cause for this reaction; she then informed them that her husband had acted like a dog to intimidate Genie, making the underlying reason for her fear apparent to the scientists for the first time.

 Throughout Genie's stay the scientists saw how frequently and effectively she used her nonverbal skills, and never determined what she did to elicit such strong reactions from other people.
 David vividly remembered an occasion when he and Genie passed a father and a young boy carrying a toy fire truck without speaking to each other and said he suddenly turned around and gave it to Genie.
 Curtiss also recalled one time when, while she and Genie were walking and had stopped at a busy intersection, she unexpectedly heard a purse emptying; she turned to see a woman stop at the intersection and exit her car to give Genie a plastic purse, even though she had not said anything.
 To take full advantage of her nonverbal communication abilities, in 1974 the Riglers arranged for her to learn a form of sign language.